palico-ai/palico-ai/README.md

 ### Easily swap models, prompts, anything and everything
 Working on LLM application involves testing different variations of models, prompts, and application logic.
-Palico helps you build an interchangable application layer using "feature-flag-like" feature called AppConfig.
+Palico helps you build an interchangeable application layer using "feature-flag-like" feature called AppConfig.
 Using AppConfig, you can easily swap models, prompts, or any logic in your application layer.

 Learn more about [AppConfig](https://docs.palico.ai/guides/feature_flag).